RV How To 101:

 Q. I had a great spot in a campground, can I reserve the same spot next year?

 A. Not often.
-A few will let you reserve a specific spot number. with most, your reservation is something that will accommodate your rig.
+A few will let you reserve a specific spot number. with most, your reservation just holds one of the various spots that will accommodate your rig.
 It’s length, sewer, water and electrical (amperage) needed.
 They will only have a certain number of these designated spots with these specific parameters.
 Your reservation only guarantees you a spot with these parameters, so it’s first come first serve for those spots.

 Q. I’m not very mechanically inclined, will this be a problem.